maxwolf621/SpringNote/SpringWithDatabase/Redis.md

     return new LettuceConnectionFactory(new RedisStandaloneConfiguration("server", 6379));
   }
 ```
-- To tweak settings such as the host or password via `RedisStandaloneConfiguration`
+- Via `RedisStandaloneConfiguration` To tweak settings such as the host or password for Connection Configuration

-- By default, all LettuceConnection instances created by the `LettuceConnectionFactory` share the same thread-safe native connection for all non-blocking and non-transactional operations
+- By default, all LettuceConnection instances created by the `LettuceConnectionFactory` share the **same thread-safe native connection for all non-blocking and non-transactional operations**

 ![圖 1](../images/8ff0ee9dcf7f46be16192c6dc1682e29ade5d6504b0aafc8bb9c75438427eb59.png)